 Franklin Delano Roosevelt was the 32nd president of the United States of America.
 Roosevelt was able to lead America during both the Great Depression and World War II, and instituted numerous public programs which still exist today.

 Franklin Delano Roosevelt was born in 1882 in Hyde Park, New York.
 Roosevelt attended Harvard University and then graduated from Columbia Law School.
 In 1905, Roosevelt married Eleanor Roosevelt and began his career of public service.
-Politics was nothing new for his family as his distant fifth cousin Theodore Roosevelt was a former president of the United States.

 In 1910, Franklin Roosevelt was elected to the Senate and was then appointed as Secretary of the Navy by President Woodrow Wilson.
 FDR’s prospering life hit a major obstacle in 1921 when he was diagnosed with Polio.
 This disease ravaged his body and eventually took away his mobility and ability to walk independently.
 Although stricken with this disease, FDR persevered and became governor of New York in 1928.
 America’s economic status was at its lowest in history during this time as it was in the midst of the Great Depression.
 In an attempt to revitalize this struggling economy, Roosevelt ran for president in 1932 and defeated Herbert Hoover.